kevinnivekkevin/3204_coursework_1/README.md

 [LaZagne](https://github.com/AlessandroZ/LaZagne) is an application that is used to retrieve passwords stored on a local computer.

 #### linPEAS
 [linPEAS](https://github.com/carlospolop/PEASS-ng/tree/master/linPEAS) is a script that searches for possible paths to escalate privileges on Linux.
-Its functionalities include searching for possible passwords inside all the accessible files of the system and bruteforcing users with top 2000 passwords.
+Its functionalities include searching for possible passwords inside all the accessible files of the system.

 #### Automation Script
 ```console